 - g.
-The owner of a roof mounted PRSES shall provide evidence certified by a ing Third-Party Inspector (TPI) that the roof structure is capable of supporting the additional load of the PRSES. - h.
+The owner of a roof-mounted PRSES shall provide evidence certified by a ing (TPI) that the roof structure is capable of supporting the additional load of the PRSES. - h.
 All PRSES shall be situated to eliminate concentrated glare onto abutting structures and roadways. - i.
 The owner of a PRSES shall be required to remove all components if it hasn't produced power for a period of twelve (12) consecutive months, unless otherwise waived by the CEO or the Board.
+All roof-mounted solar array panels shall be installed according to NFPA-1 and 101 (see #4b.3).